Tedyst/HikLoad/README.md

                         save filenames using date in local time instead of UTC --yesterday, --no-yesterday
                         download yesterday's videos
+  --ffmpeg, --no-ffmpeg
+                        enable ffmpeg and disable downloading directly from server
 ```

 The DVR/NVR needs to have ISAPI and RTSP enabled in System/Security and H264+ disabled for every camera.